 Moreover, the Company provides additional funds for the communities through its compliance with the Energy Regulations No. 1-94 (ER 1-94).
-The ER 1-94 program is a policy under the Department of Energy Act of 1992 and EPIRA, which stipulate that host communities will get a share of one centavo for every kilowatt-hour (P0.01/kWh) generated by power plants operating in its area.
+The ER 1-94 program is a policy under the Department of Energy Act of 1992 and EPIRA, which stipulate that host communities will get a share of one centavo for every kilowatt-hour (PO.01/kWh) generated by power plants operating in its area.
 The funds generated can be used by host beneficiaries for the electrification of areas or households that have no access to power, development and livelihood programs, as well as reforestation, watershed management, health, and environmental enhancement initiatives.
 With the latest amendments to the ER 1-94 guidelines, power generation companies can now directly download the ER 1-94 fund to their host communities.
-Streamlining the release of funding will ease the process of implementing projects that benefit the host communities.
-Towards the end of 2019, the Company led its power generation business units to sign memoranda of agreement with their respective beneficiaries for the amended set-up of the ER 1-94.
-The Company is expected to download about \$147 mn worth of ER 1-94 funds as of 25 December 2019 to its host beneficiaries.
-In addition, around \$334 mn worth of outstanding ER 1-94 funds will be remitted by the Department of Energy to the Company's beneficiaries as well.
+Towards the end of 2019, the Company led its power generation Business Units to sign memoranda of agreement with their respective beneficiaries for the amended set-up of the ER 1-94.
+The Company is expected to download about P147 mn worth of ER 1-94 funds as of 25 December 2019 to its host beneficiaries.
+In addition, around P334 mn worth of outstanding ER 1-94 funds will be remitted by the Department of Energy to the Company's beneficiaries as well.
 The Company continues to extend assistance to its communities to ensure the full utilization of the available ER 1-94 funds.